 TrafficInfraTech 2017: Smart Mobility in India

 We have just returned from a week in Hyderabad, attending the TrafficIntraTech 2017 exhibition.
 Attending every show since its inception, we have been excited by the changes taking place in India.
-In the words of our Technical Sales Specialist, Maurice Berger, “TrafficIntraTech is a great avenue to meet with clients, explain what we do, find out what they do, answer questions and offer support”.
+In the words of our Business Development Manager, Maurice Berger, “TrafficIntraTech is a great avenue to meet with clients, explain what we do, find out what they do, answer questions and offer support”.

 The TrafficInfraTech 2017 conference

 With a focus on Smart Mobility, this year’s high-profile speakers discussed new technologies for traffic data collection, management and analysis, and sustainable strategies for transport development.
 The event’s location, Hyderabad, was timely given the city is a front-runner in adopting Intelligent Transport Systems.
 India is undergoing rapid change, with an ambitious plan to transition vehicle sales to all-electric models by 2030 and increase its shared mobility scheme.

 The entire first afternoon was dedicated to traffic data.
 Our friends from DataCorp Traffic shared insights into collection methods and technologies.
 As long-term users of our RoadPod® VT tube counter, they discussed the importance of accurate axle data.
 This session tied in perfectly with Dr. V. Ravinder’s (Hyderabad City Traffic Police) discussion on the challenges of bad data.

 It was great to catch up with our clients and we are looking forward to next years show.